• Skip to primary navigation

 Which sweet potatoes to use

 Most traditional ones, especially those found in Japan, are made with only Japanese sweet potatoes.
 But you can use other varieties too!
-The outcome is somewhat different, but they are all so delicious in their each way.
+The outcome is somewhat different, but they are all so delicious in their own way.

 Japanese Sweet Potatoes - Slow-roasted sweet Japanese sweet potatoes are so sweet and tender, but firm enough to bite into delicious flesh.